Lattice points on determinant surfaces and the spectrum of the automorphic Laplacian: Introduction

-\begin{remark} The reason we need to take $r=O(X^{1/3})$ is explained in Remark \ref{1/3}.
-This restriction can possibly be relaxed with more work but we have not tried to do so in this paper.
-Also, at the cost of a worse exponent of $X$, we can enlarge the admissible range of $r$.
-In particular, we have
+\begin{remark} The reason we need to take $r=O(X^{1/3})$ in Theorem \ref{main} is explained in Remark \ref{1/3}.
+This restriction can be relaxed with more work but we have not tried to do so in this paper. \end{remark}

-See Remark \ref{5/3} for a proof.
-Muhammad Afifurrahman \cite{Afifur} has also independently obtained the same result recently by a totally different method.
-We employ an elaborate stationary phase analysis and the Weil bound for Kloosterman sums whereas Afifurrahman uses clever counting arguments and earlier results on counting integer points on modular hyperbolas. \end{remark}